Location | Wright, ACT Date completed | Feb 2017

 This compact 4 bedroom, 150 m² house is situated on a skinny, 405 m² block, with north to the street.
 It uses excellent solar passive, and space-efficient, design to overcome its potential floor area and aspect challenges.
-The home has no heating in the living areas and bedrooms and only a 600W far-infrared heater panel on the ceiling in each bathroom.
+In its first year, the home had no heating in the living areas and bedrooms and only a 600W far-infrared heater panel on the ceiling in each bathroom.
+In its second year, one 900W far-infrared heater panel was added to the ceiling in the lounge room and the dining room.
 The only form of cooling is a ceiling fan in each living area and bedroom.
-The first electricity bill for the four-person home showed that its energy use for the autumn quarter was just 65% of that used by a typical ONE-person household in Canberra.

 This is the new home of Light House director and scientist, Jenny Edwards, and her family.
 Jenny's family includes partner David (a home-based writer), two teenage boys, a visiting uni-student daughter and Zac the very social and photogenic hound.
 The family home regularly hosts visiting grandparents and interstate friends and despite its compact size has already handled a weekend with 8 people in residence with ease.